 The initial mathematics entry course is MATH 418 Analysis and Applications of Functions.
 Students who demonstrate a certain level of proficiency in algebra and precalculus through the ALEKS Placement Assessment are enrolled in MATH 425 Calculus I.

-The ALEKS placement test for Calculus I (MATH 425) is now available:
+ALEKS placement test for Calculus I (MATH 425) details:

-All other students intending to take MATH 425 in the Fall 2018 semester, please visit the MATH 425 Placement page.
+All other students intending to take MATH 425 in the Spring semester, please visit the MATH 425 Placement page.